1Mill/notes/books/joy-of-agility.md

 * Make it safe to fail.
 * Recognize and actively improve unsafe working conditions (e.g. being able to delete production datebase without much thought)
-* Focus on improving the environment in which people are working rather than blaming people foreasy mistakes they make (rather easily) in the environment they are working in.
+* Focus on improving the environment in which people are working rather than blaming people for easy mistakes they make (rather easily) in the environment they are working in.

 * Culture eats strategy for breakfast.
 * Safey to fail means safey to learn, safey to innovate, and safey to create.